jfonsy/acronym-search-tool/README.md

   The binary in the link above has been compiled with the following flags and -static-libgcc

   _-Wall -g -O3 -Winline -Wunreachable-code -pedantic-errors -pedantic -Wextra -Winline -Wmain -Wfatal-errors -Wextra

+  The icons used in the application are Axialis Icons, they are not included in the source files as they are not licensed for distribution.
+  You must source your own.

+  The logo file was generated for free from www.designevo.com